disshetty/caesar_encrypter/README.md

 			newLetter = lowercase[crypting]
 			outText.append(newLetter)
 	return outText
-#Input the output to be encoded and desired shift value :
+#Input the message to be decoded and the desired shift value(with negative sign) :

-encode = caesar_encrypt('ILOVEYOU', 3)
+decode = caesar_encrypt('loryhbrx',-3)
-print('Encoded output-',encode)
+print('Decoded output - ', decode)